 After the end of World War Two, the Defense Department had some reorganizing to do; a variety of military bases shifted their missions to outprocessing the large number of American troops coming home.

-Reservists had to move out of active duty and back into Reserve status, but Vietnam, the Cold War, and other historic milestones conspired to bring the Reserve into a different light; 1970 brought something called the Total Force Concept, which meant changes in the mission and use of the Air Force Reserve.
+Reservists moved out of active duty and back into Reserve status, but Vietnam, the Cold War, and other historic milestones conspired to bring the Reserve into a different light.
+1970 brought something called the Total Force Concept, which meant changes in the mission and use of the Air Force Reserve.
 Concept became policy in 1973; the Air Force Reserve became a multiple mission force flying the same aircraft as active duty forces.

 Around this time, Reservists distinguished themselves in the Israeli Airlift of 1973, when more than 600 reservists volunteered to perform Middle East missions; some 1,500 more were involved in missions worldwide to give active duty crew members more opportunities to perform airlift missions.

 In the 1980s, there was a push to modernize and expand the Air Force Reserve program.
 Reservists began flying KC-10 tanker aircraft mid-air refueling missions, plus fighter jet missions in the F-16.
 The Reserve force would be an important part of both Gulf War missions and that era marked a new chapter in the Reserve force as it became utilized more and more as a way to extend the effectiveness of the total force.